Water Damage

 Can water damage be fixed?

 Yes, water damage can often be fixed when addressed promptly.
-The process involves water removal, drying, dehumidification, cleaning and sanitizing, and finally, restoration and repair.
+The process involves water removal, drying, dehumidifying, cleaning and sanitizing, and restoration and repair.

 Does water damage eventually go away?

 No, water damage does not eventually go away on its own.
-In fact, if left untreated, water damage leads to structural instability and mold growth.
+If left untreated, water damage leads to structural instability and mold growth.

 How long does it take to repair water damage?

-Minor water damage takes a few days to resolve, while more extensive damage takes weeks to fully repair.
+Minor water damage takes a few days to resolve, while more extensive damage takes weeks to repair fully.

 Is water damage always visible?